Denis-Tojaga/Denis-Tojaga/README.md

 - 📚 I’m trying to become Mobile Developer 🤓
-- 💻 I’m open for any kind of collaboration
+- 💻 Intern at ITOdjel
+- 📚 Junior Scholar of BH Futures Foundation
 - 💬 Ask me about anything
 - 📌 2021 Goals: Contribute more and improve my skills
 - ⚡ Fun fact: I'm a former amateur football player⚽